-Maps for the Model Event, Long Distance and Middle Distance are drawn according to the latest version of the International Specification for Orienteering Maps (ISOM).

-Maps for the Sprint Distance, the Friendship Team Event and the Mixed Friendship Sprint Relay are drawn according to the latest version of the International Specification for Sprint Orienteering Maps (ISSprOM).
+Maps for the Model Event and Middle Distance are drawn according to the latest version of the International Specification for Orienteering Maps (ISOM).
+Maps for the Sprint Distance, the Friendship Team Event are drawn according to the latest version of the International Specification for Sprint Orienteering Maps (ISSprOM).
 Any deviation needs approval by the ISF TC orienteering.
 2. Control descriptions

 All control descriptions are printed on the maps.
-Separate control descriptions are available 3 minutes before the start, for the Sprint, Long and Middle Distance competitions.
+Separate control descriptions are available 3 minutes before the start, for the Sprint and Middle Distance competitions.